Informational

 What is Robots.txt?

-Robots.txt is like the "rules of the house" for search engines visiting your site.
-It's a plain text file that lives on your website and gives crawlers instructions about which parts of your site they can access and which are off-limits.
+Robots.txt is a plain text file that lives on the root of your website and gives web crawlers instructions about which parts of your site they can access and which are off-limits.

 Here's where it's usually found: